aplteam/Tatin/docs/Introduction.md

 ## Why do we need packages?

 These days packages are available in probably 99% of all programming languages.
-It allows the consumption of code that others have written to solve a particular task without any problem; even name clashes can easily be avoided, and you don't have to worry about dependencies.
+It allows the consumption of code that others have written to solve a particular task.
+Name clashes can be easily avoided, and you don't have to worry about dependencies.

-Packages can be updated to a later (and therefore hopefully better) version easily and straightforwardly.
+Packages can easily be updated to a later (and therefore hopefully better) version.

 ## Requirements

 * Tatin requires Dyalog version 18.0 or later.
-It will come automatically with version 19.0 but must be installed in earlier versions.
+It will come automatically with version 19.0 (although it must be activated with the `]activate` user command) but must be installed in earlier versions.

 * It needs Unicode --- Classic is not supported.

-* The Tatin client runs on Windows, Linux and Mac OS.
+* The Tatin client runs on Windows, Linux, Mac OS and the PI.

 * The Tatin server runs on Windows (as a Service or a Docker container) and on Linux (as a Docker image).